ZebroTech/ZebroSmartChain/README.md

 The hardware must meet certain requirements to run a full node.
 - VPS running recent versions of Mac OS X or Linux.
-- 50GB of SSD storage for mainnet, 5G of SSD storage for testnet.
+- 100GB of SSD storage for mainnet, 5G of SSD storage for testnet.
 - 8 cores of CPU and 32 gigabytes of memory (RAM) for mainnet.
-- 4 cores of CPU and 8 gigabytes of memory (RAM) for testnet.
+- 1 or more static IP assigned to VPS.
 - A broadband Internet connection with upload/download speeds of at least 10 megabyte per second

 ```shell